Eagles in the Pros

-Overbay is now with the Detroit Lions after originally signing free agent contracts with the Denver Broncos and the Tampa Bay Buccaneers.
+Now reportedly on the verge of joining the Houston Texans in 2013, Overbay spent the 2011 and 2012 seasons on Detroit Lions practice squad after originally signing free agent contracts with the Denver Broncos and the Tampa Bay Buccaneers.
+He was released by the Lions on June 4, 2013.
 He spent the 2010 preseason with the Broncos before being waived on the final roster cutdown.
 Overbay spent the first week of the season on Denver’s practice squad, but was then released and signed by the Buccaneers on Oct.
 26, 2010.
 He was eventually moved to Tampa Bay’s 53-man active roster on Dec.
 20, 2010, but did not play in any games.
 In 2011, after catching five passes for 46 yards (9.2 per catch) with a touchdown in four preseason games, Overbay was released by Tampa Bay on Sept.
 3, 2011.
 He was then signed by the Detroit Lions as a practice squad player.
-At Eastern, Overbay earned NCAA Football Championship Subdivision All-America honors in 2009 and was a first-team All-Big Sky Conference selection.
+He played in two preseason games for the Lions in 2012, catching one pass for four yards.
+At Eastern, Overbay earned NCAA Football Championship Subdivision All-America honors in 2009 and was a first team All-Big Sky Conference selection.
 Overbay caught 51 passes for 588 yards and 13 touchdowns as a senior at Eastern, and in his 43-game career (22 as a starter) he caught 93 passes for 1,189 yards and a school-record for a tight end with 19 touchdown receptions.
 He played in the East-West Shrine Game following his senior season after helping lead the Eagles to NCAA Football Championship Playoff berths in 2007 and 2009.
 He is the nephew of veteran major league baseball player Lyle Overbay, who now plays for the Arizona Diamondbacks.

 Greg Peach – Defensive Line – 2005-06-07-08